rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Javascript/Prototypal-Inheritence/READEME.md

-## MOST IMPORTANT KEY POINT OF USING PROTOTYPE - Method delegation can preserve memory resources because you only need one copy of each method to be shared by all instances.
-There are several ways to set up the relationship in JavaScript.
+## MOST IMPORTANT KEY POINT OF PROTOTYPE as benefitting memory leask- Method delegation can preserve memory resources because you only need one copy of each method to be shared by all instances.
+So, under the regular function construction way of defining (like in Prototypes-Prevents-Memory-Leaks-1-Good-Explanation.js), each new  instance of function Person will have a copy of the same methods defined withing function Person.
+But with prototype, that method will be shared among all the instance of the Person function.

+##  Every JavaScript object has an internal property called [[Prototype]].
+If you look up a property via obj.propName or obj['propName'] and the object does not have such a property - which can be checked via obj.hasOwnProperty('propName') - the runtime looks up the property in the object referenced by [[Prototype]] instead.
+If the prototype-object also doesn't have such a property, its prototype is checked in turn, thus walking the original object's prototype-chain until a match is found or its end is reached.
+If you create a new object via new Func(), the object's [[Prototype]] property will be set to the object referenced by Func.prototype.

 ## When you try to access a property on the new object, it checks the object’s own properties first.
 If it doesn’t find it there, it checks the `[[Prototype]]`, and so on up the prototype chain until it gets back to `Object.prototype`, which is the root delegate for most objects.